LiEnby/GayMaker-PS3/README.md

 However some snippits where taken from the PkgEditor and changed to not read from clipboard / drag n drop

 Please show me any games you make with it! (though, please note i wont be too interested unless a girl dies)

-#Shaders
-When you compile a project that uses Shaders for the first time. you'll be prompted to browse to 'orbis-wave-psslc.exe' This file will then be placed into the GayMaker: Studio install folder and you wont have to do it again after that.
-Shaders will compile into the GXP format. which will then work on the console itself.

-For *reasons*, i will not provide a link to orbis-wave-psslc.exe

 # Controller Mapping